supakitboon/Multi-Agent/README.md

 4. Dialogue resumes from where it left off

 ### Project Planning & Learning Path
-1. Student switches to the Planner Agent via the dropdown
+1. Student asks about planning, timelines, or learning paths — the Tutor automatically routes to the Planner Agent via `start_planning()`
 2. Planner interviews the student about their project topic, experience level, timeline, and goals
 3. Planner creates a week-by-week project plan with milestones and a personalized learning path for missing skills
 4. Plan is saved to AgentCore Memory via `save_plan()`
+5. Subsequent messages go directly to the Planner; if the student asks a data question, the Planner routes back to the Tutor via `return_to_tutor()`
-5. When the student returns, the handler detects the existing plan and the agent offers to continue or start fresh
+6. When the student returns, the handler detects the existing plan and the agent offers to continue or start fresh

 ### Chat History Persistence
 1. Each conversation is auto-saved to S3 at `chats/{username}/{chat_id}.json`